jeremytammik/tbc/a/1998_unittest_arcdim.md

 In summary, the tests above include:

 - Arc 0, references 0 + 1 &ndash; both endpioints of one single arc
-- Arc 0 + 1, reference 0 &ndash; the start point of two arcs
+- Arc 0 + 1, reference 0 &ndash; the start points of two arcs
 - Arc 0 + 1, references 0 + 1 &ndash; start and end point of both arcs, depending on the dimensioning orientation

 My interpretation is that the chain dimensioning does not use the specified endpoint reference in the way I expect.